orchardstreet/Fee_Adder/README.md

 ### Software
 The default gcc on modern systems should work just fine

-* A 64-bit, C99 compiler that uses 1 byte for char, 4 bytes for int, and 8 bytes for long long (this is default on modern, 64-bit Linux and Windows systems)
+* A 64-bit, C99 compiler that uses 1 byte for char, 4 bytes for int, and 8 bytes for long long.
 * GTK 3.0 C library

 ### Hardware
+Almost every single modern CPU should work great

 * 64-bit CPU
+* Memory layout in little-endian format

+Program will exit or warn if an incompatible compiler or CPU is used.

 Compilation tutorials
 ------------